 Where to Find Read-to-a-Dog Programs

-Register in Advance Therapy Dog Reading Programs
+Advance Registration Therapy Dog Reading Programs

-El Cerrito: Every other Tuesday evening, kids can read to one of several therapy dogs in the Children’s section of the library.
+El Cerrito: Every other Tuesday kids can read to one of several therapy dogs in the Children’s section of the library.
 Registration is required and can be completed online or over the phone.

-Lafayette: Kids ages 6 and older can read to practice their literacy skills by reading to Breeja, a certified therapy dog Breeja from Alliance Dog Therapy, on Tuesday afternoons.
-Registration is required and opens up a week in advance.
+Lafayette: Kids ages 6 and older can read to practice their literacy skills by reading to a certified therapy dog from Alliance Dog Therapy on select Tuesday and Wednesday afternoons.
+Call in advance to register.

 Drop-In Friendly Programs